StasMakarchuk/visium2cells/README.md

  - *nms_thresh* - overlapping threshold.
 Higher value will lead for larger area fraction of neighbouring segmented cells being overlapped
  - *pmin* - min boundary of percentile-based image normalisation *pmin*=[0,1] (everything below this value will be 0).
 Image normalisation is happening just before segmentation
  - *pmax* - max boundary of percentile-based image normalisation *pmax*=[0,1]>*pmin* (everything above this value will be 1)
  - *scale_factor* - a multiplier to be used for spot position and sizes.
-SHould be used if spot positions were defined in image with different resolution to the image you use.
+Should be used if spot positions were defined in image with different resolution to the image you use.
  - *save_segm_polygons* - save segmented polygons in json format. the json file will be saved as dictionary with fields `['coord']` (actual corrdinates of polygons), `['points']` (center positions of each cell/polygon), and `['prob']` (detection probability for each cell)
  - *save_normalised_img* - save normalised image
 To run batch of samples (sequentially, no parallelisation is used):

-`python cells2visium_batch.py conf.yaml`
+    python cells2visium_batch.py conf.yaml

 Make sure to fill configuration file as well as csv table which is points to